bekk/bekk-christmas/post/functional/the-case-for-elixir.md

 ### Everything is a process

 Everything in the BEAM is a process.
-These are not OS processes, but lightweight processes which can be cheaply spawned and killed, smililar to goroutines in Go and koroutines in Kotlin, but the similarities stops there.
+These are not OS processes, but lightweight processes which can be cheaply spawned and killed.
 In his PhD thesis the co-inventor of Erlang, Joe Armstrong, summarized Erlangs principles regarding processes:

 - Everything is a process.
 - Processes are strongly isolated.